CheyAnne & Doug

-As visual people, they love getting out and experiencing the world together!
-Our favorite places so far are Scotland, Paris and Burgundy (when not at the beach:).
-We’ve been lucky enough to visit 10 countries and are looking forward to many more!
+As visual people, we love getting out and experiencing the world together!
+Our favorite places so far are Scotland, Paris and Burgundy (when not at the beach).
+We consider ourselves lucky to have visited 11 countries and are looking forward to adding many more to the list!

 We are the proud parents of three furry four-legged babies, and it’s an interesting coincidence that they all have French names!
 Toulouse is our wonderful Whippet.
 Bienville is our fearless (and deaf) feline.
 Decatur is our scaredy cat.
 Their names are actually streets from the famed New Orleans French Quarter.

-Doug’s love affair with shoes started when he purchased his first pair of hand-made Italian shoes to wear for our wedding.
-He now has a new appreciation for the love a woman has for her shoe collection and is even happier to being close to Italy so he can add to his collection!
+Doug has a love affair of shoes that started when he purchased his first pair of hand-made Italian shoes to wear for our wedding.
+He now has a new appreciation for the love a woman has for her shoe collection and is even happier being close to Italy so he can add to his collection!

 CheyAnne is a self-professed Christmas freak!
 We need a storage unit just to hold the growing collection of decorations.
-While she wishes there was a way to take them all to Paris, she knows her Christmas passion will easily be fulfilled by experiencing all the great Paris Christmas markets!
+While she wishes there was a way to have them all in Paris, her Christmas passion was nicely fulfilled experiencing all the great Paris Christmas markets this past December!

 We love participating in Mardi Gras and the Krewe of Tucks so much, that Doug’s groom’s cake was an exact replica, almost 4′ long, of the float we ride on – The Funky Tucks!
 If you ever come to Mardi Gras, let us know so we can throw you something special!